vapor/toolbox/README.md

 #### Homebrew

-On macOS and Linux, Toolbox is distributed via Homebrew.
+On macOS and Linux, the Toolbox is distributed via Homebrew.
 If you do not have Homebrew yet, visit [brew.sh](https://brew.sh/) for install instructions.

 ```sh
 brew install vapor